Learn how to filter, read, update, and clear the dependency column on monday boards using the platform API

 column Column! | The column the value belongs to. |

-display_value String! | The names of the dependent items, separated by commas. |
+display_value String! | The names of dependent items, separated by commas. |

-id ID! | The column's unique identifier. |
+id ID! | The dependency column's unique identifier. |

-linked_item_ids ID! | The unique identifiers of the linked items. |
+linked_item_ids [ID!]! | The unique identifiers of the items this item depends on. |

-linked_items [Item!]! | The linked items. |
+linked_items [Item!]! | The dependent items. |

-text String | The column's value as text.
-This field will always return null.
+text String | Always return null.
 Use display_value instead. |

 type ColumnType! | The column's type. |